fxpw/vscode-fxpw-ai-chat/README.md

 ![1737930904526](image/README/1737930904526.png)

-> If you have troubles whit cloudflate disable vscode proxy
+> If you have troubles whit cloudflare disable vscode proxy

 # Features